 WordPress security can be an intimidating subject to those who are new to WordPress, and to having a website.
-The good news is that compliance and standards such as the OWASP Top 10 list can help businesses get started with WordPress security.
+However, with compliance and standards such as the OWASP Top 10 list business can easily get started with WordPress security.

-This article explains what is the OWASP Top 10 list and how WordPress website owners and administrators can have an Owasp Top 10 compliant WordPress website.
+This article explains what is the OWASP Top 10 list.
+It also explains how WordPress site administrators can have an Owasp Top 10 compliant WordPress website.

 What is the OWASP Top 10 List?

 The OWASP Top 10 is a list of the 10 most critical web application security risks.
 As such it is not a compliance standard per se, but many organizations use it as a guideline.
-The first list was published in 2003 by the Open Web Application Security Project (OWASP) organization.
-An updated version of the list is published every three years.
+The Open Web Application Security Project (OWASP) organization published the first list in 2003.
+Now they release an updated list every three years.

 Which are the OWASP Top 10 vulnerabilities and security risks?

-The most recent OWASP Top 10 list was published in 2017.
+OWASP published the most recent OWASP Top 10 list in 2017.
 Following is the list of security risks in it: